KulkarniA26/Comparison-of-Regression-Models-for-Electricity-Consumption-Prediction/README.md

+Data Source & Attribution:
+Data used in this project is sourced from SMARD (Bundesnetzagentur) and is licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).

+Disclaimer:
+This analysis is for educational and demonstrative purposes only.
+While the data is publicly available, its accuracy or completeness is not guaranteed by SMARD or Bundesnetzagentur.
+Any insights, predictions, or visualizations are the result of independent analysis and should not be used for commercial or operational decision-making without proper verification.

 # Comparison-of-Regression-Models-for-Electricity-Consumption-Prediction
 This project forecasts electricity consumption using machine learning models trained on historical energy generation data.
 It employs Random Forest, Linear Regression, and K-Nearest Neighbors to predict daily grid load.
 The code includes data preprocessing, model training, evaluation, and visualization of result
 Here’s a polished **GitHub README.md** for your notebook, summarizing the workflow, methodology, and findings in a clear and professional format 👇